 He has been honored by over 30 countries.
 Beyond two honorary doctorates, he was selected as an Outstanding Educator of American (1975), recognized as one of the top outstanding professors at Duke, and elected to Det Kongelige Norske Videnskabers Selskab [The Royal Norwegian Society of Sciences and Letters].
 He also received the first Frank Moore Cross Award from the American Schools of Oriental Research.
 Among his awards are the following medals: Distinguished Achievement Citation, Ohio Wesleyan University (1995); Comenius Medal, Charles University, Prague (2003); Pentecost Medal that was presented by His Beatitude, the Greek Orthodox Patriarch of Jerusalem, Theophilus III (2006); a medal from the Brancoveanu Monastery in Sâmbãta de Sus, Romania (2008); and the Samaritan Medal for Contributions to Peace and Scholarship (2010).

-He has excavated on Mount Gerizim, and in Jerusalem, Ein Gedi, Nazareth, Bethsaida, Khirbet Beza, and Migdal.
+He has excavated on Mount Gerizim, in Jerusalem, Ein Gedi, Nazareth, Bethsaida, Khirbet Beza, and Migdal.

-His most recent distinguished lectures include the following: The First Truman Madsen Lecture, BYU (2009), CBA Lectures, Manila, Philippines (2009), Chuen King Lecturer in Hong Kong (2010), the Mennonite Lectures (2011), lectures at the Enoch Congresses and the Nangeroni Meetings (2010-2014), distinguished lectures in Lublin, Krakow, and Prague (2014).
+His distinguished lectures include the First Truman Madsen Lecture, BYU (2009); CBA Lectures, Manila, Philippines (2009); Chuen King Lecture in Hong Kong (2010); the Mennonite Lectures (2011); lectures at the Enoch Congresses and the Nangeroni Meetings (2010-2014); and special lectures in Lublin, Krakow, and Prague (2014).
 He has been interviewed on many international news channels and featured in numerous documentaries.

 Walking Through the Land of the Bible: Historical 3-D Adventure.
 James H. Charlesworth [commentary] Michael Medina [3-D image expert] Supported by the Foundation on Judaism and Christian Origins.
 Jerusalem: Magnes Press.